mazwat/mazwat.github.io/poster-preparation.md

 ## Check the Assignment Brief

-Read the assignment brief to assert all the requirements of the poster:\
+Read the assignment brief to ascertain all the requirements of the poster:\
 [**https://learningspace.falmouth.ac.uk/mod/resource/view.php?id=228191**](https://learningspace.falmouth.ac.uk/mod/resource/view.php?id=228191)

 ## Poster Templates

 I have provided some poster templates which will give you an idea of the kind of content you could add to your poster.
+It also gives you a good idea about content.

 LaTeX Beamer Templates (Portrait & Landscape)
  Portrait: [**www.overleaf.com/read/mhympctgkpbb**](http://www.overleaf.com/read/mhympctgkpbb)
 Landscape: [**www.overleaf.com/read/cfyvbbvxprkf**](http://www.overleaf.com/read/cfyvbbvxprkf)

+Overleaf provides a range of other templates you can use as well.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc5NzI3MTU3OSwtNzE1OTQyNjg3LC03Nj
+eyJoaXN0b3J5IjpbMTAwOTAwMjY0MywtNzE1OTQyNjg3LC03Nj
 QyMDg0ODYsODA2MTMyMzE4LDczMDk5ODExNl19
 -->